equinor/fusion-bmt/README.md

 The frontend is built using TypeScript and components from the Equinor Design System ([EDS](https://eds.equinor.com/components/component-status/)).

 ### Run frontend
+If no `API_URL` is provided, it will resolve to `https://backend-fusion-bmt-dev.radix.equinor.com` which is the dev server from master.
+If you want to run frontend with local backend, you need to provide explicitly `API_URL`.
+It can be set as an environment variable, or the file `.env` in `frontend` can be created.
+A sample file `.env.example` is provided.

 ```
 cd frontend